anshuldante/ai-ds-ml-practical/applied-machine-learning-foundations/readme.md

 * On using GridSearchCV, we found that the improvement over the default values of (max_depth = 10 and n_estimators=100) is not very significant.
 * Our top 3 models turn out to be: (max_depth, n_estimators) = (10, 100), (20, 50) and (10, 50)
-* I ran 6 combinations of hyper-params and the retuls were:
+* I ran 6 combinations of hyper-params and the results were:

 ```python
 MAX DEPTH: 100 / # OF EST: 10 -- A: 0.821 / P: 0.833 / R: 0.724